adaltas/node-nikita/src/db/user/index.coffee.md

 ## Options

 *   `admin_username`
     The login of the database administrator.
 It should have credentials to create accounts.
 *   `admin_password`
     The password of the database administrator.
-    provided.
 *   `db` (Array or String)
-    The database name(s) to which the user should be added
+    The database name(s) to which the user should be added.
 *   `engine`
-    The engine type, can be MySQL or PostgreSQL.
-Default to MySQL
+    The engine type, can be MySQL or PostgreSQL, default to MySQL.
 *   `host`
-    The hostname of the database
+    The hostname of the database.
 *   `username`
     The new user name.
 *   `password`
     The new user password.
 *   `port`
-    Port to the associated database
+    Port to the associated database.

 ## Source Code